samarthdd/cs-k8s-api/Integration/Passwords.md

 ​	1- Either login to AWS console and navigate to S3 then search for **glasswall-dev-sc-logs** bucket where you will find the all the secrets files for all the service clusters OVAs.

-​		You will find you specified file tagged with the same run ID as the service cluster OVA you are using.
+​		You will find your specified file tagged with the same run ID as the service cluster OVA you are using.
-​		For example: If the service cluster OVA is created with the name **ck8-cs-api-SC-CI-sc-799339985.ova** , the secrets file will be named **secrets-799339985.yaml**
+​		For example: If the service cluster OVA is created with the name **ck8-cs-api-SC-CI-sc-799339985.ova**, the secrets file will be named **secrets-799339985.yaml**

 ​	2- Or from your terminal Run the following to setup your AWS credentials